kaiconwaylai/BranchAndBound/bnb/readme.md

  0 - Original algorithm set to time out at 30k and then autocomplete the current best solution.

- 1 - Original algorithm with Tardiness/CompletedNodes as the heuristic for jump tracking rather than total tardiness. this stops at first complete solution found.
+ 1 - Original algorithm with Tardiness/CompletedNodes as the heuristic for jump tracking rather than total tardiness.
+This stops at first complete solution found.

- 2 - Same as above but with not terminating after first solution found, instead finding 1000 (this is hard-coded currently but could potentially be changed) solutions and picking the best from there. this stops when its found 1000 solutions.
+ 2 - Same as above but with not terminating after first solution found, instead finding 1000 (this is hard-coded currently but could potentially be changed) solutions and picking the best from there.
+This stops when its found 1000 solutions.

- 3 - 2 but with added pruning so any partial solution with a tardiness above the best solution's so far is pruned. this stops when the queue is empty or 1000 solutions are found. is always when queue is empty because cant find any more solutions better than optimal at a point.
+ 3 - 2 with added pruning so any partial solution with a tardiness equal or above the best solution's so far is pruned.
+This stops when the queue is empty or 1000 solutions are found.
+It's always when queue is empty because it cant find any more solutions better than optimal past a point.

- 4 - same as 3 with added stopping heuristic on a number of iterations hard coded right now but would be best as the iterations needed to find first solution.
+ 4 - Same as 3 with added stopping heuristic on a number of iterations hard coded right now but would be best as the iterations needed to find first solution.

 ##### Output
 The output shows the best schedule found and the run time of the algorithm to that found it.
 There is a seperate function to print the current best solution at each iteration that requires an output filestream and the global iterations to print but this can be ignored as its outputs are included.